Measures of national income and output: Market value

-Methods of measuring national income

 Output

 The output approach focuses on finding the total output of a nation by directly finding the total value of all goods and services a nation produces.

 Because of the complication of the multiple stages in the production of a good or service, only the final value of a good or service is included in the total output.
 This avoids an issue often called 'double counting', wherein the total value of a good is included several times in national output, by counting it repeatedly in several stages of production.
 In the example of meat production, the value of the good from the farm may be $10, then $30 from the butchers, and then $60 from the supermarket.
 The value that should be included in final national output should be $60, not the sum of all those numbers, $100.
 The values added at each stage of production over the previous stage are respectively $10, $20, and $30.
 Their sum gives an alternative way of calculating the value of final output.